supakritN/Coraline-Internship/README.md

 pip install -r requirements.txt
 ```

-Step4: run the python_script.py (This command will create 20 rows as a default)
+Step4: run the python_script.py (This command will create 20 rows at ./dataframe.csv as a default)
 ```
 python python_script.py
 ```